 Perhaps the fundamental failure of Net Zero was political.
 Permission was never sought from taxpayers and consumers who would pay the costs and suffer the consequences of an always ill-fated enterprise.
 Climate goals were...

-- Popular Related Tags: vijay jayaraj, oil and gas, coal, agriculture, climate politics, india, lng, climate economics, net zero, donald trump
+- Popular Related Tags: vijay jayaraj, coal, oil and gas, agriculture, india, climate politics, climate economics, net zero, donald trump, net-zero

 - Search for "vijay jayaraj" on our Eco Web Search